Business and Other Risks

 Cybersecurity

 Cyber-attacks are constantly becoming more sophisticated, and the increasing number and diversity of endpoints is broadening the scope that needs to be defended.
-As the attackers themselves are also changing, new measures that anticipate a security breach are needed.
-In the unlikely event that the G-TEKT Group becomes the target of an attack, the effects such as disruptions to important operations and leaks of confidential information could affect the business performance and social image of the G-TEKT Group.
+As the attackers themselves are also changing, it is essential to adopt security measures based on the assumption that unauthorized access may occur.
+In the unlikely event that the G-TEKT Group becomes the target of an attack, the effects such as disruptions to important operations and leaks of confidential information could affect the business performance and our corporate reputation.

 Risk Countermeasures